-Due to its low absorption, adverse effects occur in less than 1% of people who use this drug and the associated reactions are usually not serious.
+Due to its low absorption, adverse effects occur in less than 1% of people who use this drug, and the associated reactions are usually not severe.

-Being able to cause cough, stomach pain, headache, nasal congestion, unpleasant taste in the mouth, irritability and dryness in the throat.
+It can cause cough, stomach pain, headache, nasal congestion, unpleasant taste in the mouth, irritability, and dryness in the throat.

-In patients with lactose intolerance can generate vomiting, nausea, flatulence, bloating and abdominal cramps.
+Patients with lactose intolerance can generate vomiting, nausea, flatulence, bloating, and abdominal cramps.

-Burning eyes with mild and transient effect, dryness around the eye, chemosis, styesand watery eyes.
+Burning eyes with mild and transient effects, dryness around the eye, chemosis, styles, and watery eyes.
 Although in the first application, it can cause blurred vision.

 Solution for inhalation and spray:

-Stop use immediately if you have symptoms such as shortness of breath, swelling of the throat, face and hives .
+Stop use immediately if you have shortness of breath, swelling of the throat, face, and hives.